 What is Agile Manifesto?

 The Manifesto for Agile Software Development, commonly referred to as Agile Manifesto, Is a legal official order that includes twelve principles and four values to show the way for an iterative and people-centric approach to software development.
 It focuses primarily on testing while keeping the code simple, delivering the functioning bits of the application as soon as they are ready.
 It promotes an easy, clear and simple approach to developing software in short sprints so that each functioning bit of the software could be analysed and tested based on the client’s or the end user’s requirements, and may be changed if required to meet their needs.

 Although this set of values and principles were formed primarily for software development, the same can be applied to different forms of business.

 This makes Agile a very effective and flexible method for all forms of business.

-They realised the difficulty in creating good software and wanted to introduce new values to software development teams.
-This led to the desire of having a process etched on stone, a process that they were already practising on to bring a change in software development.
+They realized the difficulty in creating good software and wanted to introduce new values to software development teams.
+This led to the desire of having a process etched on stone, a process that they were already practicing on to bring a change in software development.

-Together, they published the ‘Manifesto to Agile Software Development’, that marked the beginning of the Agile movement.
+Together, they published the ‘Manifesto to Agile Software Development, which marked the beginning of the Agile movement.

-We will discuss the four values of Agile, each value having two aspects, the ones at the left emphasise over the ones at the right.
-What is great about this manifesto is that it does not propose alternatives, but defining values, thus encouraging developers to pay attention to certain areas whilst not bypassing others.
+We will discuss the four values of Agile, each value having two aspects, the ones at the left emphasize over the ones at the right.
+What is great about this manifesto is that it does not propose alternatives, but defines values, thus encouraging developers to pay attention to certain areas whilst not bypassing others.

 According to the Agile Manifesto, the four values are as follows: